fortana-co/react-dropzone-uploader/README.md

   validate: PropTypes.func, // generic validation function called after file is prepared; receives fileWithMeta object; return falsy value if validation succeeds; return truthy value if validation fails, which will set meta.status to 'error_validation', and set meta.validationError to the returned value

-  autoUpload: PropTypes.bool, // pass false to prevent file from being uploaded automatically; sets meta.status to 'ready' (instead of 'uploading') after file is prepared and validated; also sets one-time-use `triggerUpload` function on fileWithMeta object, which can be called whenever you want initiate file upload
+  autoUpload: PropTypes.bool, // pass false to prevent file from being uploaded automatically; sets meta.status to 'ready' (instead of 'uploading') after file is prepared and validated; you can call `fileWithMeta.restart` whenever you want to initiate file upload

   previewTypes: PropTypes.arrayOf(PropTypes.oneOf(['image', 'audio', 'video'])), // generate rich previews (thumbnail, duration, dimensions) for these file types; defaults to all 3 types; only change this if you think generating rich previews is hurting performance